LonggHuynh/TransportOptimizer/README.md

 # Description

 The app helps users plan the most efficient order for visiting all desired destinations using the modified TSP algorithm.
 Optional constraints, such as a location must be visited before another location can be added.
-The shortest path between pairs is computed using the Google Maps API.## Tech stack
+The shortest path between pairs is computed using the Google Maps API.

+# Architecture
+Our application is a microservice application runs on Amazon EKS, which offers a managed Kubernetes service.

+Scaling a Kubernetes control plane in conjunction with EKS.
+The number of EC2 instances (nodes) in the cluster automatically scales based on the demand  (CPU or memory utilization).

+The architecture is also managed by Terraform (to be done.)

+## Tech stack
 - Go
 - Docker
-- K8s/Terraform/EKS (to be done)
+- K8s/EKS (to be done)
 - ReactJS (Hooks, Routers, Redux)

 # Run locally